1:1 Mentorship + Placement Support

 DSA + System Design lessons in short modules, with clear notes and checkpoints.

 Pattern-based problem sets + revision loop.
-You’ll feel speed and accuracy improve week by week.
+Build speed, accuracy, and explanation quality.

 1 assessment